 Leave the gym card at home!
-With roughly 300 days of sunshine and a dizzying array of outdoor activities, Santa Cruz County is a virtual outdoor gym.
+With roughly 300 days of sunshine a year and a dizzying array of outdoor activities, Santa Cruz County is a virtual outdoor gym.
 With an active, outdoor-oriented populace, it’s little wonder Santa Cruz is the birthplace of the popular CrossFit workout.
 We’ve already told you where find the best treats on the Boardwalk and tap local brew, now let us share how we stay fit and work on our other six-pack.

 Go Running on the Beach

 With nearly 30 miles of sandy shore, it’s easy to find your perfect beach in Santa Cruz County.
 For runners, a string of beaches along the northeast stretch of the Monterey Bay offers miles of uninterrupted—and for barefoot runners, rock and shell-free—sand.
-Consider the broad, interlinked shores of Seacliff, Rio del Mar, Manresa, and Sunset.
+Consider the broad, interlinked shores of Seacliff, Rio del Mar, Manresa, and Sunset State Beaches.
 Be sure to check tide charts to time your run at a low or receding tide to allow for plenty of wet, compact sand.
 If you prefer pavement, head to West Cliff Drive which features a wide, multi-use trail that meanders along miles of dazzling seashore.

 Paddleboard the Monterey Bay